ripionck/ripionck/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and building innovative solutions.
 Here are a few things about me:

-- 🔭 I’m currently learning **Data Structure and Algorithms** to advance my coding skills
+- 🔭 I’m currently learning **Data Structure and Algorithms** to advance my coding skills.
-- 🌱 I’m currently learning **Python, Django, Django REST Framework, SQL, MySQL, SQLite, PostgreSQL, JavaScript, and React**
+- 🌱 I’m currently working with **Python, Django, Django REST Framework, SQL, MySQL, PostgreSQL, JavaScript, React, Tailwind CSS and Git**
 - 👯 I’m looking to collaborate on projects related to web development and software engineering.

 ### Goals for the Future